fabric8io/docker-maven-plugin/doc/manual.md

 ```

 The server id must specify the registry to push to/pull from, which by
-default is central index `registry.hub.docker.com`.
-Here you should add
+default is central index `docker.io` (or `index.docker.io` / `registry.hub.docker.com` as fallbacks).
-you docker.io account for your repositories.
+Here you should add your docker.io account for your repositories.
+If you have multiple accounts
+for the same registry, the second user can be specified as part of the ID.
+In the example above, if you
+have a second accorunt 'rhuss' then use an `<id>docker.io/rhuss</id>` for this second entry.
+I.e. add the
+username with a slash to the id name.
+The default without username is only taken if no server entry with
+a username appended id is chosen.

 #### Password encryption